madebyisaacr/apphud.js/README.md

 ### Example Usage

-Here’s an example of how you might use `data-aph-var` in your HTML:
+Here's an example of how you might use `data-aph-var` in your HTML:

 ```html
 <div>